mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 If you don’t deal with different problems in the sangha, you cannot carry the sangha for the long run.
 Or on the other hand, if you are very involved in the different problems with your culture in the sangha, strongly attaching with confusions, then you cannot carry the sangha on for the long run.
 Do you understand?
 Because [then] you don’t have any tranquility; no compassion, no benevolence, no sympathy.
 Then there is no way to carry on this sangha century after century; not only in the United States – everywhere.
 So you should deal with the sangha like this.

 You cannot receive and handle the sangha as pure always.
 No way.
 You cannot do it.
-Someone criticizes this sangha because there are too many troubles in human relationship, and then they say the reason why they criticize this sangha is that the sangha must be pure.
+Someone criticizes this sangha because there are too many troubles in human relationship, and then they say the reason why they criticize the sangha is that the sangha must be pure.
 People expect the sangha to be pure.
 Sure, it is, but that purity is nothing but an idea.
 Everyone understands [the idea, but] purity must be something alive in your life.
 It means, your responsibility is how to make the sangha pure, alive, day to day.
 That is our individual responsibility.

 So I can accept your problems and your complaints, but...
 I cannot do anything.
 All I can do is always talk about Buddhas.
 That’s it.
 And then, whether you make it alive or not is just you; your responsibility.